matthew-vaught/Exploring-Power-Outage-Durations-Dataset/README.md

   height="600"
   frameborder="0"
 ></iframe>

 # Hypothesis Testing
-I will be testing whether the outage duration is greater on average for severe weather outages over intentional attack outages.
-The relevant columns for this test are `OUTAGE.DURATION` and `CAUSE.CATEGORY`.
-I will only be using the outages where `CAUSE.CATEGORY` is equal to 'severe weather' or 'intentional attack'.
+I will be testing whether the average outage duration for major outages caused by hurricanes is greater than the average outage duration for major outages not caused by hurricanes.
+The relevant columns for this test are `OUTAGE.DURATION` and `HURRICANE.NAMES`.
+Any values in the `HURRICANE.NAMES` column that are not missing indicate that the outage was caused by a hurricane, and all values that are missing indicate the outage was not caused by a hurricane.

-**Null Hypothesis:** On average, the duration of severe weather outages is the same as the duration of intentional attack outages.
+**Null Hypothesis:** On average, the duration of outages caused by hurricanes is the same as the duration of outages not caused by hurricanes.

-**Alternate Hypothesis:** On average, the duration of severe weather outages is greater than the duration of intentional attack outages.
+**Alternate Hypothesis:** On average, the duration of outages caused by hurricanes is greater than the duration of outages not caused by hurricanes.

 **Test Statistic:** Difference in means.
-Specifically, mean outage duration of severe weather - mean outage duration of intentional attacks.
+Specifically, the mean outage duration of hurricanes - mean outage duration of non hurricanes.

-I performed a permutation test with 10,000 simulations in order to generate an empirical distribution of the test statisic under the null hypothesis.
+I performed a permutation test with 10,000 iterations in order to produce an empirical distribution of the test statisic under the null hypothesis.

-The p-value I got was 0.0, so with a standard significance level of 0.05, we reject the null hypothesis because the results are statistically significant.
-We conclude that on average, the duration of severe weather outages is greater than intentional attack outages.
+The p-value that I got was 0.0, so at a significance level of 0.05, we reject the null hypothesis.
+Because these results are statistically significant, we can conclude that the average outage duration of major outages caused by hurricanes is indeed greater than the average outage duration of major outages not caused by hurricanes.

 The plot below shows the observed difference against the empirical distribution of differences from the permutation tests.
 <iframe
-  src="assets/h_test.html"
+  src="assets/hurricane_mean_diff_perm_test.html"
   width="800"
   height="600"
   frameborder="0"